AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 that the school of Antioch as well as that of Alexandria, were Universalistic.
-Furthermore, Prof. Shedd does not seem to have remembered the words he had written with his own pen in his translation of Guerike\'s *Church History*:[^300] \"It is noticeable that the exegetico-grammatical school of Antioch, as well as the allegorizing Alexandrian, adopted and maintained the doctrine of restoration.\"
+Furthermore, Prof. Shedd does not seem to have remembered the words he had written with his own pen in his translation of Guerike's *Church History*:[^300] "It is noticeable that the exegetico-grammatical school of Antioch, as well as the allegorizing Alexandrian, adopted and maintained the doctrine of restoration."

-Says Hagenbach, \"Some faint traces of a belief in the final remission of punishments in the world to come are to be found in those writings of Didymus of Alexandria, which are yet extant....
-Gregory of Nyssa speaks more distinctly upon this point, pointing out the corrective design of the punishments inflicted upon the wicked.\" Hagenbach expressly places Gregory and Didymus as differing, while Shedd makes them agree.
+Says Hagenbach, "Some faint traces of a belief in the final remission of punishments in the world to come are to be found in those writings of Didymus of Alexandria, which are yet extant....
+Gregory of Nyssa speaks more distinctly upon this point, pointing out the corrective design of the punishments inflicted upon the wicked."
+Hagenbach expressly places Gregory and Didymus as differing, while Shedd makes them agree.
 But Neander declares: "From two theological schools there went forth an opposition to the doctrine of everlasting punishment, which had its